-1. The peak usage charge applies from 9am to 9pm (local time) weekdays.
+1. The peak usage charge applies9am to 9pm (local time) weekdays.
 The off peak usage charge applies at all other times.

-Indicative Victorian default offer compliant maximum annual bill amount, by distribution zone, for non-standard standing offers referred to in clause 5.
+Indicative Victorian default offer compliant maximum annual bill amount, by distribution zone, for non-standard standing offers referred to in clause 5 for the period 1 July 2023 to 30 June 2024.